hsnlab/escape/pox/ext/doc/source/index.rst

 Installation
 ============

-Because ESCAPEv2 relies on POX and written in Python there is no need for explicit compiling or installation.
+Because the core ESCAPEv2 relies on POX and written in Python there is no need for explicit compiling or installation.
 The only requirement need to be pre-installed is a Python interpreter.

-The recommended Python version, in which the development and mostly the testing are performed, is the standard CPython **2.7.9** but the 2.7.6 (pre-build Mininet VM) and 2.7.10 versions are also tested and supported.
+The recommended Python version, in which the development and mostly the testing are performed, is the standard CPython **2.7.10** but the 2.7.6 (pre-build Mininet VM) are also tested and supported.

 .. warning::